 By tuning the pore structure of the silica networks through etching, the shape and size of the gold nanoparticles can be controlled during the seeded growth, as well as their interparticle plasmon coupling.

 Controllable interparticle coupling enables “hot spots” for surface enhanced Raman scattering.

 More information: Q. Zhang, J. Ge, J. Goebl, Y. Hu, Y. Sun, and Y. Yin, Adv.
+Mater., 22, 1905 (2010).